Mountains in Madeira, Portugals rising star. Photo by Kamchatka

 Sample Madeira Cuisine and Enjoy Madeira Wine

 Have you ever considered pairing fish with sweet bananas as a regular meal?
 Well, welcome to Madeira.
-Madeiran cuisine combines fresh fish, local meats, and tropical fruits.
-Their creative food is bursting with flavor.
-Just like the savory black scabbard fish and sweet banana.
+Madeiran cuisine combines fresh fish, local meats and tropical fruits.
+Their creative food is bursting with flavor, just like the savory black scabbard fish and sweet banana.
 It is called Espada.

 I know that fish pairs nicely with wine, so try Madeira wine.
 It is famous for its unusual aging process, which involves heating the wine and exposing it to air, resulting in a rich flavor and exceptional longevity.
-I recommend Malmsey (sweet and rich) or Sercial (dry and crisp).
+Malmsey (sweet and rich) or Sercial (dry and crisp) are my recommendations.
 Or both.
-If wine isn’t your thing, try poncha.
-It is a refreshing local drink made from sugar cane, honey, and lemon.
-In a neighborhood tavern, one glass will cost between $3 and $5.

-Also, Madeira’s history is rich in sugar cane production.
-So, in the Calheta in Sugar Cane Factory, you may learn about the process and enjoy tastings.
 Last but not least, try bolo do caco.
 It is a sweet potato bread that is generally served warm with garlic butter.
 Does anyone think this doesn’t sound good?
 It’s my favorite.

 Cabo Girão & More: Enjoy Scenic Views